Welcome to today's edition of the Rush 24-7 podcast.

 In other words, women have become the primary breadwinners in 40% of the households.

-Analyzing data from the Census Bureau for 2011, the report investigated changing gender roles, cases where married women out earn their husbands, I should say spouses now.
+Analyzing data from the Census Bureau for 2011, the report investigated changing gender roles.

-It's not husbands anymore.
+Now, it's not husbands anymore.

-And the income gap between married and single mothers was quite large as expected, but both groups of breadwinner mothers, married and single, have grown in size in the past five decades.
+But both groups of breadwinner mothers, married and single, have grown in size in the past five decades.

 That was it.

-That was all I said about that.
+That was all I said about it.

-Oh, and I did talk about some since I was gone, some other people took some heat about this.
+Since I was gone, some other people took some heat about this.

-Some women's uh some people there were I forget the names.
+Some women, I forget the names.

-So I get slimed by national review.
+So I got slimed by National Review.

-Anyway, here's David Placerville, California.
+Anyway, here's David, Placerville, California.

-Great to have you on the EIB network.
+Great to have you on the EIB Network.

 Hello.